Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Stochastic Analysis for Anticipative Processes

-There is a relation between the forward and Skorokhod integrals that allows us to compute forward integrals in terms of the Skorokhod integral and the Malliavin derivative \cite{di2009malliavin}.
-For this, we present the definition of the forward integral in the strong sense.
+There is a relation between the Russo-Vallois forward integral and Skorokhod integral that allows to compute forward integrals in terms of the Skorokhod integrals and Malliavin derivatives.
+To make it explicit, we follow Chapter 8 in \cite{di2009malliavin} to introduce the definition of the forward integral in the strong sense and the class of stochastic processes $\mathbb{D}_0$.
+Subsequently, we state this relation along with a consequence of it.